SteveGilham/altcover/docs/Usage.md

   -a, --attributeFilter=VALUE
                              Optional, multiple: attribute name to exclude from instrumentation
+      --attributetoplevel=VALUE
+                             Optional, multiple: Types marked with an attribute of a type that matches the regex are considered top-level, and are not excluded from coverage on the basis of any type which textually encloses them.
+      --typetoplevel=VALUE   Optional, multiple: Types with a name that matches the regex are considered top-level, and are not excluded from coverage on the basis of any type which textually encloses them.
+      --methodtoplevel=VALUE Optional, multiple: Methods with a name that matches the regex are considered top-level, and are not excluded from coverage on the basis of any method which textually encloses them.
   -l, --localSource          Don't instrument code for which the source file is
                                not present.
   -c, --callContext=VALUE    Optional, multiple: Tracking either times of